Makapili: Operations

+During the Battle of Manila, Ramos and his leaders found themselves in Pasay on the side of the Japanese.
+He ordered the burning of all the houses west of Taft Avenue and south of Libertad Avenue to delay the advance of the 11th Airborne Division into southern Manila.

 After the war ended in 1945, the group was disbanded and vilified for its involvement in some of the Japanese atrocities in the islands.
 Individual members faced trials for treason as a result.

 A 1951 film of the same name was made starring Justina David.

 Legacy

 The Makapili was strongly and extensively vilified by the Filipino people after the war.
-For example, post-WWII Filipino films portraying Makapili members typically show them wearing bayong (a woven basket made from leaves) with eye holes and pointing out people whom they suspect of being resistance sympathizers, then they are shown leaving the area while Japanese soldiers are now guarding the resistance sympathizers they pointed out.
+For example, post-WWII Filipino films portraying Makapili members typically show them wearing bayong, a woven basket made from leaves, with eye holes and pointing out people whom they suspect of being resistance sympathizers.
+They are then shown leaving the area while Japanese soldiers are now guarding the resistance sympathizers they pointed out.